waku-org/specs/standards/core/rln-contract.md

 Membership registration MAY be initiated by a different entity from the one that controls the RLN `identity_secret`, which is associated with the respective RLN `identity_commitment`.
-Therefore, the holder MAY be assigned to an blockchain address that does not control the `identity_secret`.
+Therefore, the holder role MAY be assigned to a blockchain address that does not control the `identity_secret`.
 The contract SHOULD verify that the `identity_commitment` is valid.
 When authorizing membership-related requests, the contract MUST distinguish between the holder and non-holders,